- establishment of Wildlife & Botanical Artists Inc (WABA, 1989-2018) in Canberra

 - coordination of annual member art exhibitions and biannual national wildlife art exhibitions, and organised regular field trips and workshops for members

-- curated and led a national symposium on wildlife art and science in partnership with CSIRO
+- curated and led the first Australian symposium on wildlife art and science in partnership with CSIRO Discovery Centre in 2014

-DR. DAMIEN ESQUERRE - scientist and researcher with the Australian National University who specializes in snake and lizard evolution.
-He is also an extraordinary nature photographer with over 10 years of experience, having travelled to some of the wildest places in South and Central America, Australia and Asia (including our 2019 Borneo field trip) exclusively to photograph wildlife and nature.
+DAMIEN ESQUERRE - Originally from Chile, Dr. Damien Esquerre is a PhD graduate and research scientist with the Australian National University who specializes in snake and lizard evolution.
+He is also an extraordinary nature photographer with over 10 years of experience, having travelled to some of the wildest places in South and Central America, Australia and Asia (including our 2019 Borneo and 2020 Costa Rica field trips) exclusively to photograph wildlife and nature.
 His photos have appeared on several books, expos, magazines, scientific journal covers, newspapers and websites.
-Damien teaches nature photography courses and workshops at NatureArt Lab, and accompanies many of our nature immersion field trips around the world.
+Damien teaches nature photography courses and workshops at NatureArt Lab, and accompanies many of our nature immersion field trips in Australia and around the world.

 LESLEY WALLINGTON - professional artist and tutor with more than 20 years’ experience.
 During this time she has collected a series of awards for her unique and innovative paintings and has followed her journey in water based media through studies at the ANU.
 As a teacher Lesley combines theory and technical advice with straightforward practical instruction on working with watercolour, gouache, pencil, ink and collage.
 With an in depth knowledge of her medium and extensive experience teaching all age groups and levels, Lesley has the ability to inspire and direct a class while encouraging the unique style of individual students.

-Anna Voytsekhovich - holds a Bachelor’s degree in Biology and Ecology, and a PhD in Botany.
+ANNA VOYTSEKHOVICH - holds a Bachelor’s degree in Biology and Ecology, and a PhD in Botany.
 She is a professional scientist, scientific illustrator, botanical artist and wildlife illustrator.
 Anna was born in Ukraine in 1982, and is an author of several books and scientific papers.
 She is also a well-known a scientific illustrator.
-In 2016 she moved to Australia and became a member of the Botanical Art Society of Australia.
+In 2016 she moved to Australia and became a member of the Botanical Art Society of Australia and the Wildlife Art Society of Australasia.
 She currently resides in Sydney and works on a Bush Habitat restoration of critically endangered plant community ESBS.
-Anna is a regular NatureArt Lab tutor, and has taught a range of programs over the past two years.
+Anna is a regular NatureArt Lab tutor, and has taught many scientific illustration programs and masterclasses since 2019.

-Joan McKay - Canberra based artist and wildlife carer, Joan McKay, has been honing skills in the art of scratchboard during the last two years.
-When Joan saw how images could be realistically represented on a scratchboard, Joan enthusiastically attended workshops by Rikki Fisher to learn scratchboard techniques.
+JOAN MCKAY - Canberra based artist and wildlife carer, Joan McKay, has been honing skills in the art of scratchboard during the last three years.
+When Joan saw how images could be realistically represented on a scratchboard, Joan understudied Australian Master Scratchboard artist Rikki Fisher to develop her scratchboard skills.
 She has found scratchboard to be a fantastic medium for realistically portraying macropods and birds she has cared for.
-Last September Joan was awarded first prize in the Strathnairn Arts Squares 2019 competition for her scratchboard image of 4 peewees.
-Joan holds science, education and library studies degrees and has studied and practised art throughout her life, including drawing (Vanderbilt University) and watercolour media (ANU).
+Joan is a Signature Member of the International Society of Scratchboard Artists.
+She has been a finalist in several exhibitions and is currently shortlisted for the National Capital Art Prize.
+Joan holds science, education and library studies degrees and has studied and practiced art throughout her life, including drawing (Vanderbilt University) and watercolour media (ANU).